Local-MIP/Local-MIP.github.io/examples.md

 **Location:** `example/simple-api/`

 A minimal example demonstrating basic solver usage.
+See `example/simple-api/simple_api.cpp`.

 ### What It Does